MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/code-components-alm.md

 Some of the advantages using automated build pipelines are:

-- **Timely** - removing the manual tasks makes the tasks of building and packaging your component quicker so that it can be done more regularly such as every time a change is checked in.
+- **Timely** - Removing the manual tasks makes the tasks of building and packaging your component quicker so that it can be done more regularly such as every time a change is checked in.
-- **Repeatable** - once the build process is automated, it will be performed the same every time, and therefore not dependent on the member of the team who performs the build.
+- **Repeatable** - Once the build process is automated, it will be performed the same every time, and therefore not dependent on the member of the team who performs the build.
-- **Versioning consistency** - when the build pipeline automatically sets the version of your code component and the solution you can have confidence that when a new build is created, it is versioned consistently relative to previous versions.
+- **Versioning consistency** - When the build pipeline automatically sets the version of your code component and the solution you can have confidence that when a new build is created, it is versioned consistently relative to previous versions.
 This facilitates tracking of features, bug fixes, and deployments.
 - **Maintainable** - since everything that is needed to build your solution is contained from inside source control, you can always create new branches and development environments by checking out the code.
 When you are ready to deploy an update, Pull Requests can be merged into downstream branches.
 More information: [Branch and merging strategy with Microsoft Power Platform](/power-platform/alm/basics-alm#branching-and-merging-strategy).

 As described above, there are two approaches to solution management of code components, a segmented solution projects, or a single mixed solution containing other artifacts such as model-driven apps, canvas apps, and tables to which the code components are added.